 I don’t do much food photography.
 Photos of wonderful tasting dishes just don’t do much for me as a photographer.
 That isn’t to say there aren’t some amazing food photography out there for you to enjoy.

-Two of my closest friends are some of the best food photographers I know, Ayngelina of Bacon is Magic (here is a link to one in her Food Fridays series) and Akila of The Road Forks (here is a link to one of her recent food posts).
+Two of my closest friends are some of the best food photographers I know, Ayngelina of Bacon is Magic (here is a link to one in herΒ Food Fridays series) and Akila of The Road Forks.

 That being said, I do love markets.
-Previously, I’ve done a post on the spices of the massive Damascus souk and also in Vietnam.
+Previously, I’ve done a post on the spices of the massive Damascus souk and also in Vietnam and also the markets in Chiang Mai.
 So, in that vein, here are some shots I took in a Jerusalem food market a few months ago.
+Whether you are eating traditional Israeli food or something more regional, it is a great place to eat.

 I am experimenting with some focus/depth of field methods with these lens and have also edited for different sizes and shapes in the final cuts.
 Am always open for your feedback on what works and what doesn’t.